molpopgen/fwdpp/doc/md/policies.md

 recombination, and selection all work.
 Additionally, policies may affect how mutations are removed from gametes and/or the entire population at the end of each generation.
 For example, consider a neutral mutation that fixed in the most recent generation.
 There is really no point in keeping a key to it in every gamete.
 Rather, we may prefer to remove it from each gamete and store it in a vector of fixations.
-Doing so requires a policy passed to KTfwd::sample_diploid telling it to remove neutral mutations.
+Doing so requires a policy passed to fwdpp::sample_diploid telling it to remove neutral mutations.
 In the case of selected mutations, we may or may not want to remove such fixed variants from gametes, depending on the context of our simulation (standard pop-gen where fixed selective mutations no longer affect relative fitness	vs quantitative trait simulations where they do contribute to trait values, and thus